daviedow/yellowcake/content/pages/components.md

   #### **Single Origin Micro Lot**
 section1: >-
-  Our partners Ana Milena and Patricia  are  wonderful women who are passionate about coffee and are 5th generation of coffee farmers.
+  Our partners Ana Milena and Patricia  are  wonderful women who are passionate about coffee and are 5th generation coffee farmers.

   They long to share the exquisitely delicate coffee from their micro-farm located in a high altitude nature reserve 1,900 meters above sea level with the world.